 Rahway City Council Passes Resolution Calling for Marriage Equality in Garden State

-August 13, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+August 13, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Last night, the Rahway City Council unanimously passed a resolution in support of marriage equality.
 This comes just weeks after the Board of Chosen Freeholders of Union County, New Jersey's seventh most populous county, unanimously adopted a similar resolution calling on the state legislature to override Gov. Chris Christies veto of the state's marriage equality bill.